Parker-Stafford/dnd-mana-tracker/README.md

   To get started visit the [app](https://dnd-mana-tracker.vercel.app), sign up for an account and start making characters!

 ## Development notes ##
   This project is under continuous development.
 New features are on the way!
-If you interested in contributing on this project please contact me!
+If you are interested in contributing on this project please contact me!

 ### Upcoming features ###
   - Campaign creation and managment